jotorren/go-quickstart/README.md

 >```

 > [!IMPORTANT]
-> **The token issuer claim (iss) must match the value passed as issuer (cfg.Security.Oidc.Configurl) when instantiating the verifier**
+> **The token issuer claim (iss) must match the value passed as issuer when instantiating the verifier (cfg.Security.Oidc.Configurl)**

-The current implementation only supports tokens that comply with:
+Current implementation only supports tokens that comply with:
 > ```go
 > type ParseableToken struct {
 > 	Audience                  []string `json:"aud,omitempty"`